-a.
-Investment shares for holding purposes other than for the purpose of net investment Number of issues: 8 b.
+- a.
+Investment shares for holding purposes other than for the purpose of net investment Number of issues: 8 Total amount shown on the balance sheet: 103,820 thousand yen - b.
 Of the investment shares held for holding purposes other than net investment, issues where the amount shown on the balance sheet in the current fiscal year exceeds 1/100 of the capital amount (excluding unlisted stocks)